ParkerLab/ataqv/README.rst

 Mac
 ---

-The easiest way to install ataqc on Macs is via `Homebrew`_ and our tap.
+The easiest way to install ataqv on Macs is via `Homebrew`_ and our tap.
 At the terminal::

   brew tap ParkerLab/tap
-  brew install ataqc
+  brew install ataqv

 You can also build from a clone of the git repository, as described for Linux below.